WillieStevenson/graphical-df/README.md

 # graphical-df
-A terminal based graphical implementation of "df -h" in python.
+A naive terminal based graphical implementation of "df -h" in python.
 Only the primary dev filesystems (usually main disks) are displayed.

 Sometimes you just need a graphical implementation of df.